eeeschwartz/content-guide/pages/how-to-write.md

 Anything you put on the web is a conversation.

 Write as you would talk to real people.
-Use ‘you’ for the person getting the service.
-The division behind the service is the ‘us’ or ‘we.’
+Use "you" for the person getting the service.
+The division behind the service is the "us" or "we."

 Clarity is more important than following rules, so name the department if it’s confusing to use "we."